Nitrux/nx-apphubd/README.md

 NX AppHub Daemon is a daemon that integrates AppBoxes generated with NX Apphub CLI with the desktop.

+> [!WARNING]
-> _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
+> NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
 Compatibility with other distributions is incidental, not intentional._

 For more in-depth information about NX AppHub CLI, please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).